 : Kick it - 1.
 To rap, to use strong talk.
 Also "to kick it live."
 2. To have an affair outside of one's monogamous relationship.
 Also "kick it around" (older usage).

 : Kickin' - 1.
 Doing something intensely and high energy.
 2. See "def."
 (Def - Great; superb; excellent.
 Derived from an older expression, "Do it to def," using the African-American English pronunciation of "death.")
 From Black Talk: Words and Phrases from the Hood to the Amen Corner by Geneva Smitherman (Houghton Mifflin Co., New York, N.Y., 1994)

 : I love Jerry Lee Lewis because he is so unreformed.

 Thanks very much for those very useful references.
-I can see that a revised and updated version of Black Talk is on sale at Amazon.
+I can see that a revised and updated version of Black Talk: Words and Phrases from the Hood to the Amen Corner is on sale at Amazon.
 I'll definitely get a copy.
 BTW, I had no idea "kickin' it" could have such a precise meaning as is implied by your first definition (to get acquainted with the opposite sex).